eknigge/tolldata/Readme.md

 - PLATE, for the plate value without state identifier
 - TRX_ID, for the transaction identification number

-The output `DataFrame` includes the new fields `AVI_MISMATCH` set to `True` or `False`, and if the value of `AVI_MISMATCH` is `True`, the field `MISSED_TAG_ID` for the ID of the missed tag.
+The output `DataFrame` includes the new fields `AVI_MISMATCH` set to `True` or `False` based on the result of the test, and the field `MISSED_TAG_ID` for the ID of the missed tag, if applicable.

 A `csv` file can be used to as a lookup `dictionary`, or it can be generated automatically.
-The API also allows users to state whether they want to use a static dictionary that is not updated based, or one that is updated with the data processed.
+The API also allows users to state whether they want to use a static dictionary that is not updated as the test progress, or one that continuously updated.

 # AVI Test
-This class performs an AVI validation test, which is similar to the `AVI Validation`, but made to be more extensible and repeatable since repeated tests are required for a statistically significant sample.
-A minimum of 30 days of data is required, but more is recommended.
-This recommendation is based on a test duration of at least two weeks and previous experience.
+This class performs an AVI validation test, which is similar to the `AVI Validation`, but made to be more extensible and easier to repeat tests.
+A minimum of 30 days of data is required, without modifying the source.
+This is based on previous experience, and that a large statistical sample is required for validation.

-The test takes some time to execute since it works by importing the data and creating a single `DataFrame` object, and exporting it to a `pkl` file.
-If a previous `pkl` file exists this process is skipped.
+The test takes some time to execute since it imports a large number of files to create a single `DataFrame` object.
+The results of the first run are exported ot a `.pkl` file.
+If an existing `.pkl` file exists this step can be skipped, and the runtime is reduced.

 The process works as follows:
 1. Import files for analysis, or using existing data